Fundraising & Sponsors

 Project reports/ evidence to previous funders

-Please note that it is only in our 15th year, 2020, that we have obtained any funding for projects, therefore the evidence available starts from this year!
+Please note that it is only in our 15th year, 2020, that we have successfully obtained any funding for projects, therefore the evidence available starts from this year!
 Please also follow the tag in our news page for all our latest funding news.

 PROJECT FUNDING: The Legend of Triniman's Basin - a local history drama performed online due to Covid.
-Funded by the National Lottery Heritage Fund, via Ivybridge Community Arts. (view video link)
+Funded by the National Lottery Heritage Fund, via Ivybridge Community Arts. (view video link) Funds used to cover NMW-rate payments to actors and crew.

 PROJECT FUNDING: British Sign Language Christmas Stories (funded by Western Power Distribution) - Download report file below.